BrightcoveOS/android-player-samples/README.md

 * [Basic Widevine Sample App](http://docs.brightcove.com/en/video-cloud/brightcove-player-sdk-for-android/index.html "BasicWidevineSampleApp"): This app shows how to configure an app to use the Brightcove native Android player Widevine Plugin to play a video.

+* [HLS Player FreeWheel Sample App](http://docs.brightcove.com/en/video-cloud/brightcove-player-sdk-for-android/index.html "HLSPlayerFreeWheelSampleApp"): This app shows how to configure an app to use the HLS Player with the FreeWheel Plugin to play a video.

 * [HLS Player ID3 Sample App](http://docs.brightcove.com/en/video-cloud/brightcove-player-sdk-for-android/index.html "HLSPlayerID3SampleApp"): This app shows how to use ID3 tags with the HLS player.

+* [HLS Player Google IMA Sample App](http://docs.brightcove.com/en/video-cloud/brightcove-player-sdk-for-android/index.html "HLSPlayerIMASampleApp"): This app shows how to configure an app to use the HLS Player with the Google IMA Plugin to play a video.

 * [HLS Player Sample App](http://docs.brightcove.com/en/video-cloud/brightcove-player-sdk-for-android/index.html "HLSPlayerSampleApp"): This app shows how to setup the HLS player to play.